 But then comes the problem of wading through all the different options.
 Who do you trust?
 Is the person who they say they are?
 Do they write their own content or has it been ghostwritten?
 Before handing over my cash, I want to know that the person has knowledge to share, that they’re not just re-branding second hand knowledge.

 I’ve taken a couple of writing courses.
-My absolute favourite was by Chris Brogan, a New York Times best-selling author.
+My absolute favorite was by Chris Brogan, a New York Times best-selling author.
 He has a long history of writing in an engaging and conversational way.
 The way he communicates also resonates with me.
 I believe this is another key part of deciding who to trust with your guided learning.
+At the time of updating this post in 2018 we couldn’t find any access to one of Chris’s blogging related masterclasses.
+However, we still regularly use his 100 blog topics for your business post for inspiration.
+Pop over to his website to see more from Chris!

 The key with the three methods is to commit and take action to move yourself forward.
 No procrastination allowed.
 It doesn’t matter where you start as long as you do.